 Papo & Yo Review

-By Kevin Mitchell Posted on September 14, 2012
+By Kevin Mitchell | Posted: September 14, 2012

-Escaping into a fantasy land by stepping through chalk drawings and appearing on the other side you are placed in the favelas of Brazil.
-It’s not your typical straightforward “fantasy” world that I would have expected to escape to with dancing emo elves and flying pixies, but it has a behind the scenes mystical element to it.
-Shacks and shanties fill these favelas and it is here where the you would expect a dark and dirty feeling, but instead it is a bright, colorful almost whimsical world.
-Interacting with the environment you will be able to move entire buildings around, twist and turn platforms and transform the world into a M.C.Escher painting.
-Roads will peel upwards as if you were peeling a vegetable, staircases will form out of walls and arc outward showing anything is possible in this world that closely resembles a real-life environment inside the child's mind.
+Escaping into a fantasy land by stepping through chalk drawings and appearing on the other side, you are placed in the favelas of Brazil.
+It's not your typical straightforward "fantasy" world that I would have expected to escape to with dancing emo elves and flying pixies, but it has a behind-the-scenes mystical element to it.
+Shacks and shanties fill these favelas, and it is here where you would expect a dark and dirty feeling, but instead, it is a bright, colorful, almost whimsical world.
+Interacting with the environment, you will be able to move entire buildings around, twist and turn platforms, and transform the world into an M.C.
+Escher painting.
+Roads will peel upwards as if you were peeling a vegetable, staircases will form out of walls and arc outward, showing anything is possible in this world that closely resembles a real-life environment inside the child's mind.
 The complexity of the puzzles never challenged, especially when you are given hints in the shape of a cardboard box that you can put over your head.
-Believe me it will make sense when you play the game.
+Believe me, it will make sense when you play the game.

-Deep down there is something hidden, as you start to understand what the developer behind the game went through in his life, you realize this is more than a form of entertainment and a “game”.
+Deep down, there is something hidden.
+As you start to understand what the developer behind the game went through in his life, you realize this is more than a form of entertainment and a "game."
 Everything in the game alludes to certain events that transpired in real life about the abuse of alcohol and physical abuse between father and son.
 This creates an experience that puts story ahead of gameplay; puzzles are kept on the lighter side to give some interaction while propelling the story forward.

 Simply Put